-

 Is it possible to create mortgages over real estate and how are these protected and enforced?

-Certain real estate liens, such as legal mortgages securing lenders, trigger similar protection as mortgages, but are less expensive than mortgages (please refer to our answer to question 24 below).
-The scope of the related secured obligations are nevertheless more restrictive.
-For example, the legal mortgage (which has replaced the lender’s lien) can only secure the loan receivable used to pay the acquisition price of the real estate asset.
+Certain real estate liens, like legal mortgages securing lenders, offer similar protection to mortgages and are less expensive.
+However, their scope is more restrictive: a lender’s lien can only secure the loan receivable used to pay the acquisition price of the real estate asset.

 -